pennyether/contracts/README.md

 # Penny Ether Contracts

-This repo contains open-sourced PennyEther contracts.
-All tests are included and are easy to run, with minimal dependancies.
+This repo contains open-sourced PennyEther contracts, a description of how they work, and lots of tests.

+This repo also contains some pretty useful open sourced testing tools for testing Ethereum contracts.
+In the future, they will be moved to a separate package.

+## Test Results

+We've run exhaustive tests and saved them to `/tests/results/index.html`.
+If you'd like to, follow the instructions below to run the tests.

 ## To Run Tests